Chaperone/Volunteer Background Investigations

 *Persons without personal computer access may access this process on a school computer or use computers in a public library.

-Volunteer - a person who provides a variety of services (e.g., tutoring, mentoring, clerical assistance, chaperoning, athletic coaches, club advisors, etc.) without financial payment from AACPS.
+Volunteer - a person who provides a variety of services (e.g., tutoring, mentoring, clerical assistance, chaperoning, athletic coaches, club advisors, field day, etc.) without financial payment from AACPS.
 A volunteer generally includes persons who regularly, i.e., on more than one isolated occasion, provide scheduled time and service working in an uncompensated capacity.
 A volunteer may, however, provide uncompensated service on isolated occasions.
 These types of volunteers frequently include persons who serve as "chaperones" during on and off-campus school events.
 A volunteer might additionally include student teachers, PTA/PTO officers, and/or office assistants with access to personally-identifiable information, currency and other sensitive matters.

 Chaperone - one type of volunteer who provides short-term supervision to students during on-campus and/or off-campus educational activities.
 The role of the chaperone is to encourage safe and proper student behavior during activities where an AACPS employee cannot reasonably be expected to keep students in his/her exclusive observation.
 Chaperones, by nature of the duties assigned, are presumed to have uncontrolled access to students.

 Visitor - a person who arrives at an AACPS educational location for a short period of time for a specific purpose.
 Visitors can include family members, vendors, community members and other non-AACPS employees who are doing specific business at that location.
 Generally, a visitor might have access to students, but this access will be supervised.
 Supervised access to students occurs when an adult has proximal contact with students while remaining under the direct observation of an AACPS employee.
 As an example, supervised access to students can occur during "guest reader" events where the visitor provides educational service to students while in the continual presence of an AACPS employee.
-Other examples of supervised access to students might occur during field day activities and/or science fair judging.
+Other examples of supervised access to students might occur during field day activities (when not assigned as a chaperone or volunteer) and/or science fair judging.
 Visitors are not required to complete commercial background criminal history checks.
 Visitors will only be required to present photographic identification that allows school personnel to enter the visitor's name into a software program that checks Registered Sex Offender databases in the United States.

 Screening criteria - the standard of judgment for evaluating an applicant's criminal history record against expected standards for persons who have access to students.
-It is essential that AACPS consider each applicant's criminal history in totality and in context of law enforcement experience and training.
+It is essential that AACPS consider each applicant's criminal history in totality and in the context of law enforcement experience and training.
 AACPS has the legal and ethical obligation to protect children in the District's care, and as such, no list of disqualifying crimes and adjudicated outcomes can be all-inclusive.
 Multiple criminal charges are frequently imposed during singular events.
 Plea negotiations and other legal strategies dramatically impact each case's disposition.
 Some applicants will have recurrent misdemeanor criminal charges.
 Some applicants will have serious felony convictions adjudicated decades prior.
 AACPS must exercise prudent and conservative judgment when reviewing each request that facilitates a person having access to children in the District's care.
 AACPS retains the exclusive right to approve or deny any unpaid volunteer the opportunity to have access to students based on unique factors in the applicant's criminal history.

 Approval period - the length of time an approved commercial background check remains effective.
 Commercial background checks are valid for two calendar years.
-AACPS, however, retains the discretion to require a subsequent background investigation for any volunteer within that two-year period.
+AACPS, however, retains the discretion to require a subsequent background investigation of any volunteer within that two-year period.
 AACPS additionally retains the exclusive right to revoke volunteer authorization for derogatory information coming to the District's attention during the two-year period.

 Do I Need Fingerprinting?